Tanvi-Ghadge/AI-Meeting-Analyzer/README.md

-# AI Meeting Analyzer
+# MeetIQ

-MeetIQ is an AI-powered tool that generates meeting summaries, extracts key keywords, and exports the summaries as PDFs.
-It features secure user authentication (login, signup, logout) and an intuitive interface.
+MeetIQ is an AI-powered solution that transforms raw meeting data into actionable insights.
+By automatically generating detailed summaries, extracting key keywords, and exporting results as PDFs, MeetIQ streamlines your meeting workflows while ensuring secure user authentication and an intuitive user experience.
 ## Features
-- **User Authentication:** Secure login, signup, and logout.
+- **Secure User Authentication:** Robust login, signup, and logout processes ensure that your data remains protected.
-- **Meeting Summaries:** Generate multiple types of summaries.
+- **Dynamic Meeting Summaries:** Automatically generate multiple types of summaries tailored to your meeting's unique context.
-- **Keyword Extraction:** Automatically extract important keywords.
+- **Intelligent Keyword Extraction:** Identify the most important keywords and action items from your discussions.
-- **PDF Export:** Download summaries as PDFs.
+- **PDF Export:** Easily download your meeting summaries as high-quality PDFs for sharing and record-keeping.
-- **File Upload:** Easily upload and process meeting data.
+- **Effortless File Upload:** Quickly upload and process meeting data to kickstart the analysis.

 ## Technologies Used
-- **Backend:** Node.js, Express.js, MongoDB,Multer, JSON Web Tokens, PDFKit
+- **Backend:**
+  Node.js & Express.js: Core runtime and framework for building a robust server.
+  MongoDB: A flexible NoSQL database for storing user and meeting data.
+  Multer: Middleware for handling file uploads.
+  JSON Web Tokens: Secure token-based authentication for managing user sessions.
+  PDFKit: Generate dynamic PDFs of meeting summaries.

-- **Frontend:** React, Vite, Tailwind CSS, Zustand
+- **Frontend:**
+  React & Vite: Fast, modern frameworks for building a responsive and efficient user interface.
+  Tailwind CSS : Utility-first CSS frameworks for sleek, customizable designs.
+  Zustand: Lightweight state management to handle application data seamlessly.

 ## Screenshots